-We are to seek wisdom, understanding, and discernment as if our life depended on it, for our spiritual state and even our eternal lives depend on our understanding of God and what He requires of us in living holy and righteous lives.
+We are to seek the knowledge of the Word of God, understanding, and discernment, as if our lives depended on it, for our spiritual state and even our eternal lives DO depend on our knowledge and understanding of God and what He requires of us in living holy and righteous lives.

-The more we obey God and keep His truth and His righteous commandments, the more understanding (and discernment) God will give to us.
-If we become negligent and start to drift from keeping God’s commandments, the understanding we do have will become clouded.
+The more we obey God and keep His truth and His righteous Word, the more understanding (and discernment) God will give to us.
+If we become negligent and start to drift away from any zeal to learn and live by every Word of God, the understanding we do have will become clouded.

 Just like Solomon, we are to ask for an understanding heart and discernment “Give therefore thy servant an understanding heart to judge thy people, that I may discern between good and bad: for who is able to judge this thy so great a people?”

-If we use our time now in this lifetime to seek the GOLD tried in the fire, WHITE RAIMENT which is the righteousness of Christ, and the anointing Oil of God’s Holy Spirit that heals us from our spiritual blindness (remaining faithful to the end) then God will give us riches and honor and long life just as He promised to Solomon; but for His Called-Out who are becoming the children of God, it will be spiritual riches, spiritual honor and eternal life with Him in His Kingdom.
+If we use our time now, in this lifetime; to seek the GOLD [God’s Word] tried in the fire, WHITE RAIMENT which is the righteousness of Christ, and the anointing Oil of God’s Holy Spirit that heals us from our spiritual blindness (remaining faithful to the end): then God will give us spiritual riches and honor and long life just as He promised to Solomon; but for His Called-Out who are becoming the children of God, it will be spiritual riches, spiritual honor and eternal life with Him in His Kingdom.

-As far as “so great a people”; someday God is going to raise up billions of people all in their own courses and He will need a trained, skillful team of compassionate kings and rulers with understanding hearts and the ability to discern between right and wrong; and to be filled with the knowledge of God in order to teach all nations.
+As far as “so great a people”; someday God is going to raise up billions of people all in their own courses and He will need a trained, skillful team of compassionate kings and rulers full of the knowledge of God with understanding hearts and the ability to discern between right and wrong; to teach all nations.

-We need to be developing discernment now in the little things, that we may be able to discern and judge in the greater things when it comes time to help and teach humanity the way to salvation and how to become members of the Family of God.
+We need to be developing Godly Understanding [discernment] and wisdom, now in the little things, so that we will be able to discern and judge in the greater things when it comes time to help and teach humanity the way to salvation and how to become members of the Family of God.

-David was Solomon’s father but also he was his teacher and instructed him as a youth; this is what David taught him (which is also directed to God’s spiritual children) about the importance of seeking to have an understanding heart and the rewards it would bring.
+David was Solomon’s father and his teacher and instructed him as a youth; this is what David taught him (which is also directed to God’s spiritual children) about the importance of seeking to have an Understanding heart and the rewards it would bring.